tjoen/mycroft-avatar/README.md

 # mycroft-avatar
 Adds a virtual character in an X session.
 WIP

+# installation
+ 1> copy the script and chars dir to /home/pi/
+ 2> install pyglet first with: pip install pyglet
+ 3> then in an X session run this script: python avatar.py

 Mycroft has the following mouthshapes:

 - 0 = shape for sounds like 'y' or 'aa'